capralifecycle/liflig-messaging/README.md

 #### Long-running services

 For a long-running service, you'll use `MessagePoller`.
+You pass your `MessageProcessor` and a `Queue` implementation to its constructor, and call `messagePoller.start()` on application start-up.
+This spawns a thread that runs side-by-side with your service, polling messages from the queue and passing them to your processor.

-You pass your `MessageProcessor` to its constructor, and call `messagePoller.start()` on application start-up.
-You also have to pass a `Queue` implementation - if you use `liflig-messaging-awssdk`, you can use the `SqsQueue` implementation for AWS SQS (Simple Queue Service).
+If you use `liflig-messaging-awssdk`, you can use the `SqsQueue` implementation for AWS SQS (Simple Queue Service).

 ```kotlin
 import no.liflig.messaging.MessagePoller